Mr Naosuke Mukoyama

 Democracy and Democratisation History Nationalism Sovereignty Statebuilding

 I am a DPhil student in International Relations at the DPIR and a member of St. Antony's College.
 Before coming to Oxford, I was a Japan Society for the Promotion of Science Predoctoral Research Fellow (DC1).
-I completed my LL.B. and MPhil in Political Science at the University of Tokyo, during which I spent one year at the University of Toronto as an exchange student.
+I completed my LL.B. and MPhil in Political Science at the University of Tokyo.

 The main theme of my research is to examine questions concerning sovereignty, state/nation-building, and colonial legacies from the intersecting perspectives of international relations and comparative politics.
-As part of this broader research agenda, I am focusing on the relationship between natural resources (especially oil) and the decolonization process of microstates in my dissertation project.
-My regional focus is Southeast Asia and the Middle East, especially Brunei and the Persian Gulf.
-My other research projects include the public perception of the geographical boundaries of Asia and territorial order in early modern Japan.
+As part of this broader research agenda, I focus on the relationship between natural resources and the creation of new states in my dissertation project.
+My regional focus is Southeast Asia and the Middle East.
+My other research projects include the resource curse, territorial order in early modern Japan, and people's perception of the geographical scope of Asia.

 Teaching specialism, interests and experience

 - Japan Society for the Promotion of Science Predoctoral Research Fellow (DC1).
-2017 (April - September).
+2017 (withdrawn in September 2017 to attend the University of Oxford).

 - Takanashi Foundation for Historical Science (1,000,000 JPY = approx. 6500 GBP).
 2019-2020.